 How to set up Intel C-for-media development environment.
 GPGPU programming on Intel GEN graphics

-The Intel C-for-Media compiler(CMC) is an open source compiler that implements C-for-Media (CM) programming language.
+The Intel C-for-Media compiler(CMC) is an open-source compiler that implements C-for-Media (CM) programming language.
 CM is a new GPU kernel programming language for Intel HD Graphics.
 CMC is available for Linux and Windows systems.
-This current article is focused on Linux as it’s a main development platform of the author.
+This current article is focused on Linux as it’s the main development platform of the author.

 If you are a Windows user installation is pretty easy:

 - Set environment variable INSTALLDIR = <install_dir>

 Linux is where things became interesting as there are some inconsistencies between libraries.

 Ok, let's go and run your first GPU kernel program.

 Any CPU with intel graphic GEN 9 or higher onboard.
 Kabylake is used for the current article.